TheGreatOleander/Sages_Stone/README.md

 ## Repository Structure

-The repository is intentionally stratified.
-Each layer has a different truth‑contract.
+The repository is intentionally minimal at this stage.
+What exists here is the *hardened spine* — not a showcase.

 ```
 Sages_Stone/
 ├─ systems/        # Canonical engine (always runs, lowest entropy)
+│  └─ core/        # Minimal invariant core (lenses, contracts)
-├─ docs/           # Technical specs, calculus notes, design contracts
+├─ docs/           # Technical specs, formal notes, design contracts
-├─ demos/          # Runnable demonstrations (value proofs)
-├─ examples/       # Educational or illustrative snippets
-├─ research/       # Exploratory work (may be incomplete or non‑runnable)
 ├─ pyproject.toml  # Build + dependency contract
+├─ LICENSE
 └─ README.md       # You are here
 ```

-**Rule of thumb:**
-If it must never lie → `systems/`
-If it must teach → `examples/`
-If it must convince → `demos/`
-If it might break → `research/`
+If you are looking for demos or examples: they are **not present yet**.
+That absence is intentional.

 ---